-- Housing assistance payment.
-The monthly assistance payment by a PHA, which includes: (1) A payment to the owner for rent to the owner under the family's lease; and (2) An additional payment to the family if the total assistance payment exceeds the rent to owner. - Housing agency (HA).
-A State, county, municipality or other governmental entity or public body (or agency or instrumentality thereof) authorized to engage in or assist in the development or operation of low-income housing. ("PHA" and "HA" mean the same thing.) - Housing Quality Standards.
-The HUD minimum quality standards for housing assisted under the voucher program. - HUD.
-The Department of Housing and Urban Development. - Immediate family member.
-A spouse, parent, brother or sister, or child of that person, or an individual to whom that person stands in the position or place of a parent; or any other person living in the household of that person and related to that person by blood and marriage. - Imputed Asset.
-Asset disposed of for less than Fair Market Value during two years preceding examination or reexamination. - Imputed Income.
+Housing assistance payment.
+The monthly assistance payment by a PHA, which includes: (1) A payment to the owner for rent to the owner under the family's lease; and (2) An additional payment to the family if the total assistance payment exceeds the rent to owner.

+Housing agency (HA).
+See public housing agency.

+Housing Quality Standards.
+The HUD minimum quality standards for housing assisted under the voucher program.

+HUD.
+The Department of Housing and Urban Development.

+Immediate family member.
+A spouse, parent, brother or sister, or child of that person, or an individual to whom that person stands in the position or place of a parent; or any other person living in the household of that person and related to that person by blood and marriage.

+Imputed Asset.
+Asset disposed of for less than Fair Market Value during two years preceding examination or reexamination.

+Imputed Income.
 HUD passbook rate multiplied by the total cash value of assets.
-Calculation used when net family assets exceed \$5,000. - Imputed welfare income.
-An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction, but is included in the family's annual income and therefore reflected in the family's rental contribution. - Income.
+Calculation used when net family assets exceed \$5,000.

+Imputed welfare income.
+An amount of annual income that is not actually received by a family as a result of a specified welfare benefit reduction, but is included in the family's annual income and therefore reflected in the family's rental contribution.

+Income.
 Income from all sources of each member of the household, as determined in accordance with criteria established by HUD.